Sunshine Fest 2025

 • Suzanne Piotrowski, Rutgers University

 Keynote program to highlight three FOI champions who have used public records to improve their communities, including exposing environmental problems in Kentucky, documenting missing Indigenous women in Arizona, and getting answers to a son’s death at the hands of police in Kansas.
+Global context will be provided by Carter Center senior advisor Laura Neuman.
+Program portion to start around noon, streamed and recorded on Zoom (passcode 053023) and then later uploaded to our YouTube page.
 Lunch includes a selection of mixed greens, rice, garlic and herb chicken, lemon pepper salmon, and roasted chickpeas.

 Trump, Populism, and the Backslide